d-podkorytov/pgs_awk/README.md

 ## pgs_folds

-pgs_map also read lines from stdin and apply gomacro function for every line with accumulator, like fold in FP languages
+*pgs_folds* also read lines from stdin and apply gomacro function for every line with accumulator, like fold in FP languages

 Folding function may be arbitrary but input and output is strings